Samsung/TizenRT/docs/HowToDevelopThingsUsingSTThings.md

 ## 1. with Tizen Studio for RT
 The Tizen Studio for RT is an IDE that provides a lightweight RTOS (real-time operating system)-based application development environment that helps you develop, build, flash, and debug applications in Ubuntu.
 Select OS as **Ubuntu** and download Tizen Studio for RT IDE at [HERE](https://developer.tizen.org/development/tizen-studio/download).
-Tizen Studio supports ST-Things SDK since v2.0.
+Tizen Studio for RT supports ST Things since v2.0.
 Please refer to [README](HowToDevelopThingsWithTizenStudioForRT.md).

 ## 2. without the IDE
 Please find it at [README](../apps/examples/st_things/README.md) to build st_things sample app.

 ## API Reference
-Please find ST-Things APIs at [README](API_Reference/README.md).
+Please find ST Things APIs at [README](API_Reference/README.md).